 - A description of the existing conditions and surrounding context, including built form, transportation network, and landscape features; - A detailed review of the proposed development, including the vision, building design, circulation, and public realm design; - An outline of the applicable policy context and analysis of the proposed development as it relates to the applicable industrial design policies; and, - A summary of the conclusions regarding the proposed development of the subject lands.

-This Urban Design Brief has considered, and must be read in conjunction with, the plans and studies prepared in support of the Applications.
+This Urban Design Brief has considered, and must be read in conjunction with, the plans and studies files in support of the Official Plan Amendment and Zoning By-law Amendment applications.